 \begin{acknowledgement*} The author thanks Bo'az Klartag for fruitful conversions and for his advice and comments.
-The author also thanks Shiri Artstein for her remarks on the written text and the anonymous referee of the paper \cite{HKS2020} for suggesting to pursue this direction. \end{acknowledgement*}
+The author also thanks Shiri Artstein for her remarks on the written text and the anonymous referee of the paper \cite{HKS2020} for suggesting to pursue this direction.
+Supported by ISF grant 784/20. \end{acknowledgement*}